 Weight lifting focuses mainly on increasing muscle mass and strength.
 You won’t see the same cardiovascular benefits as you do with HIIT or cardio, but your muscles will build up the quickest with this type of exercise.

-Cardio training such as running or cycling, mainly improves cardiovascular fitness and endurance.
-However, it can still increase muscle mass, although not to the same degree as weight lifting or HIIT do.
+Cardio training, such as running or cycling mainly improves cardiovascular fitness and endurance.
+However, it can still increase muscle mass, although not to the same degree as weight lifting or HIIT.

 Disrupt Metabolic Adaptation

 If you’ve been dieting for a while, you may have noticed that losing weight becomes harder and harder.

 This is because your body adapts to the lower calorie intake and burns fewer calories.
 In other words, your metabolism slows down to preserve energy.